Solaire Everywhere Review

 Our Analysis and Test Results

 High heat output is the whole point of infrared cooking.
-Inside the burner the propane is pressurized, creating a sort of jet effect.
-The "flame" is orange and the invisible heat is impressive.
+Inside the burner, the propane is pressurized, creating a sort of jet effect.
+The "flame" is orange, and the invisible heat is impressive.
 No other grill we used has a power output like the Solaire.
-The Solaire is ready in minutes.
+The Solaire is ready in seconds.

 Theory aside, how does the Solaire work?
-Well, after a very short learning curve (Solaire provides brief instructions to help people like us adapt to infrared grilling), the red meat we prepared on the Everywhere was indeed very excellent.
+Well, after a very short learning curve (Solaire provides brief instructions to help you adapt to infrared grilling), the red meat we prepared on the Everywhere grill was indeed very excellent.
 It stayed noticeably more juicy than meat cooked on a regular grill.
 Chicken was trickier.
 It works, but the outside gets more charred than many would like.
 Slow cooking country-style pork ribs didn't work at all.
 They just dried out.
 Veggies were similarly varied.

 This is Solaire's most compact and portable infrared grill.
 It is in the mix, in terms of bulk and weight, with the most compact grills in our test.
 The case is solid and clean.
-There are pros and cons of infrared technology, in terms of portability.
-Infrared grilling is more fuel efficient than blue flame grilling.
+There are pros and cons of infrared technology in terms of portability.
+Infrared grilling is more fuel-efficient than blue flame grilling.
 We noticed this.
 Tanks aren't drained like we have come to expect.

 Again, Solaire instructs you to keep it open all the time.
 This leaves your food more exposed to wind.
-In our testing, using the grill in cold late winter Teton breezes, this had a dramatic effect.
+In our testing, using the grill in cold late winter and late autumn Teton breezes, this had a dramatic effect.
 With enough wind, your food won't really cook on the Solaire.
 The burner itself is virtually impossible to blow out, but all that heat gets swept away from the top of your food by the wind.
 Again, well-built traditional grills do better in this category.
-A blue flame grill that blows out is decidedly worse than the Solaire, but an airtight lid and effective design, like that on the Best Buy Smoke Hollow 205, will exceed all the others.
-Home grilling can be better protected and most of us don't live in super exposed places.
-On the go, though, finding shelter is tougher and we often like to picnic in wilder positions with wilder weather.
+A blue flame grill that blows out is decidedly worse than the Solaire, but a tight lid and effective design will exceed any uncovered grill.
+Home grilling can be better protected, and most of us don't live in super exposed places.
+On the go, though, finding shelter is tougher, and we often like to picnic in wilder positions with wilder weather.
 Wind resistance is more important in your portable grill than it is in your home grill, and therefore infrared grills carry an extra burden.